strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 handicapped by the lack of keep-alive support discussed above, but then manages to climb close to 7,000 req/s.
 Development snapshot of Rocket v0.5 already performs better than its stable predecessor.
-Its CPU efficiency doesn't allow it to reach throughput of Actix, though.
+Its CPU efficiency doesn't allow it to reach the throughput of Actix, though.

 <embed type="image/svg+xml" src="/images/2020-09-27-bench-actix-rocket/latency_vs_connections_50.svg" />